Softx-Digital-product/python/README.md

-# python
+# python - Text Finder Project
-This project is made in python language..
+This project is made in python language.